bluwy/svelte-preprocess-import-assets/README.md

 import importAssets from 'svelte-preprocess-import-assets'

 svelte({ preprocess: [importAssets()] })

-// OR
+// or in svelte.config.js
 const config = {
   preprocess: [importAssets()],
-  // ...other svelte options
+  // ... other svelte options
 };
 ```